 Locking Love in Paris

 The bridges of Paris are under lock and key, but it's no security measure.
-Lovers from around the world signify their love with padlocks on nearby railings – a tradition that has rankled Parisians, delighted tourists for years, and become a tourist attraction in its own right.
+Lovers from around the world signify their love with padlocks on nearby railings – a tradition that has rankled Parisians, delighted tourists for years, and become a popular destination on any tour of France.

 The concept is simple.
 Two lovers take a padlock, secure it to wire mesh or railings on a bridge, and throw the key into the nearby river.
 It's a symbol of everlasting love, lest someone goes diving in the river.
 In the city of love, some have taken issue to the ritual, which is seen as an effrontery to everything from architecture to bridge safety to the very idea of love itself.